OK Computer: 21st Century Sounds

 Where this leads in my mind is something sort of entirely new.

-Whilst vocal-less music is the easiest use of the technology, we saw earlier this year as there was a brief explosion of AI generated tracks from creators using AI voice models that imitated the likes of Drake and Kanye.
+Whilst vocal-less (can we really call it instrumental?) music is the easiest use of the technology, we saw earlier this year as there was a brief explosion of AI generated tracks from creators using AI voice models that imitated the likes of Drake and Kanye.
 Whilst these tracks weren’t perfect, they showed an early preview of technology that will change the face of music.
 The Hugging Face community is full of models of popular artists which can replicate the sound of a given singer or rapper and it is evident improvements move at a rapid clip, with some now indistinguishable from the original artist.

 Licensing of brands exists broadly in most other industries.
 In fashion it saved Ralph Lauren (although nearly killed Burberry).
 It famously turned Nike from pure sportswear to casual fashion mega-brand.
 Could we see the emergence of the artist as a brand?
 The potential for artists to either directly license their musical likeness to a given platform or to allow producers to use an authorised AI model of their voice to create tracks which they, or their team, would have final sign off on could allow vocalists to extend their reach drastically.